myokoym/clipcellar/README.md

     $ clipcellar

-Add a text (or clipboard) to storage
+Add a text (or clipboard) to data store

     $ clipcellar set [TEXT]